 Reaching Kalga the porter took me to a hotel which was closed.
 In the month of March hotels remain mostly closed because tourists’ season starts from April.
 There was a home-stay near that hotel, it was quite cheap but not suitable for me, young trekkers were there who came for Kheerganga trek.
 Their leader was an experienced man who asked my budget and called another home stay owner on mobile who took me to his home stay which was half a kilometer away from that place inside the village.
 No path could be seen, the whole area was covered with thick layer of snow, the man took me to his home-stay holding my hand.
+Still I fell down thrice.
 The home stay was run by the owner and his family.
-As the owner’s wife was not at home then and I was feeling hungry, he allowed me to cook my lunch using their kitchen.
+As the owner’s wife was not at home then, his mother was also away to see his sister and I was feeling hungry, he allowed me to cook my lunch using their kitchen.

 It was an extraordinary experience to sit in their balcony.
 As far as I could see all around there was snow.
 The village was surrounded by snow covered mountain ranges.
 I wished to walk around but did not get the courage to move in the ice.
 So I kept on watching the nature sitting on the balcony till dusk.
 It became very cold as soon as the sun set.
 I felt comfortable to sit by the fireplace in their living room.
 The wife of the home-stay owner made roti sabzi at night.
 The taste of the sabzi was different from other places of Himachal and delicious also.
 The beauty of Kalga is still very pristine because of it’s remoteness.
 If the road is made that will bring economic development for the locals, but may not prove beneficial for the travelers like us who seek solitude and natural beauty.